-The Most Shocking Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
+The Most Disturbing Moments in Allen v Farrow: Dylan Farrow's Story, Woody Allen's Prolific Career - E!
 Online

 A few weeks later, an op-Ed by Dylan was published in the New York Times.
 She described the stomach-churning account of the allegations against Woody from when she was 7 years old—and questioned why his career chugged along almost entirely unfettered while her life had been derailed.

 Woody responded with his own op-Ed, also in the Times, in which he denied ever harming Dylan and again put the blame for the implosion of their relationship squarely on his ex-partner and onetime muse Mia Farrow.
-He has accused Mia of turning Dylan against him as revenge for falling in love with the actress' 21-year-old adopted daughter Soon-Yi Previn.
-That shocking affair with the young woman 35 years his junior was in itself a bizarre turn of events that he has admitted to handling preposterously badly—and which remained a punchline for decades—but he's now been married to Soon-Yi since 1997 and they have two adopted children together.
+He has accused Mia of turning Dylan against him as revenge for falling in love with the actress' adopted daughter Soon-Yi Previn.
+That shocking affair with the young woman 36 years his junior, whom he married in 1997, dominated the headlines and remained a punchline for decades, easily overshadowing the more egregious allegations against him in the collective consciousness.

-In March 1993, a report from the Yale-New Haven Hospital Child Sexual Abuse Clinic concluded that Woody hadn't abused Dylan, but after a bruising trial a judge awarded full custody to Mia nevertheless, determining that the filmmaker's behavior was "grossly inappropriate and that measures must be taken to protect [the child]."
-There was a criminal investigation and Woody was never charged, but the custody ruling was held up on appeal.

 Twenty-seven years later, Dylan is a writer, married and the mother of a daughter.
 Her new novel, Hush, came out in October and she's working on a sequel.
 She has said that she doesn't want this one tragic episode of her life to define her (she actually uses a different name in her personal life, but Dylan Farrow remains her public moniker), telling Elle in a recent interview, "believe it or not, the stuff that I wrote about in that essay does not encompass the entirety of my existence.
 It's a small part of 35 years of living."

 The new four-part HBO documentary series Allen v.
-Farrow, directed by Kirby Dick and Amy Ziering and produced by Amy Herdy (the team behind the Oscar-nominated documentary The Hunting Ground, about the scourge of sexual assault on college campuses) set out to show—with Dylan's participation—that the rest of the world doesn't even know the half of it.
+Farrow, directed by Kirby Dick and Amy Ziering and produced by Amy Herdy (the team behind the Oscar-nominated documentary The Hunting Ground, about sexual assault on college campuses) set out to show—with Dylan's participation—that the rest of the world doesn't even know the half of it.

 The resolution, or lack thereof, of the allegations against Allen never sat well with some ("my heroes," Dylan referred to those "precious few" in Hollywood who took a stand), and it was called into question after the publication of her essay, which marked the first time that many people had even heard about the case.
 Meanwhile, Woody's staunchest defenders, men and women, never wavered, citing the report that cleared him and the lack of criminal charges.
 A-listers continued to line up to work with him.
 Cate Blanchett, star of Allen's film Blue Jasmine, won all the major awards, including the Oscar for Best Actress, amid the renewed interest into what happened in 2014.

-Or didn't happen, as Allen continued to insist.
+Or didn't happen, as Allen has always insisted.

-But in 2017, when the #MeToo movement—triggered in part by the investigative work of Mia and Woody's son Ronan Farrow into Harvey Weinstein's legendarily despicable treatment of women—started shining a glaring light on the rampant sexual misconduct in the entertainment industry and beyond, old stains undetectable to the naked eye began lighting up like they'd been doused with luminol and eyes turned to Allen once again.

-Again, some remained unmoved and confident in the filmmaker's innocence, defying an angry Twitterverse that had no more use for him or his defenders.

-But the industry that shoveled praise on him for 50 years eventually couldn't pretend that nothing was happening.
-Amazon Studios ended its deal with him in 2019 (Woody sued for breach of contract; the case was settled and dismissed) and halted the planned release of A Rainy Day in New York, which was completed in 2018.
-Leading ladies Selena Gomez and Rebecca Hall donated their salaries to Time's Up, while co-star Timothée Chalamet split his paycheck between Time's Up, the Rape, Abuse & Incest National Network (RAINN) and the LGBT Center in New York.
-Griffin Newman, also in the film, donated his salary to RAINN and tweeted that he regretted ever accepting the role.
-European audiences put it atop the global box office when it came out last spring overseas and it eventually was quietly released in the U.S. in October.
-Woody's latest film, Rifkin's Festival, premiered at the San Sebastián International Film Festival in September but there are currently no plans for U.S. distribution.
+In a statement released Feb.
+21 when the HBO series premiered, Woody and Soon-Yi said: "These documentarians had no interest in the truth.
+Instead, they spent years surreptitiously collaborating with the Farrows and their enablers to put together a hatchet job riddled with falsehoods.
+Woody and Soon-Yi were approached less than two months ago and given only a matter of days 'to respond.'
+Of course, they declined to do so.

+"As has been known for decades, these allegations are categorically false.
+Multiple agencies investigated them at the time and found that, whatever Dylan Farrow may have been led to believe, absolutely no abuse had ever taken place.
+It is sadly unsurprising that the network to air this is HBO—which has a standing production deal and business relationship with Ronan Farrow.
+While this shoddy hit piece may gain attention, it does not change the facts."

-Allen v Farrow examines not just the allegations and the explosive custody battle, but why all of it only ended up being so much of a blip on Woody's prolific career up until just two years ago.
-Here are the most memorable revelations from the premiere episode:
+Allen v Farrow examines not just the allegations and the explosive custody battle between Woody and Mia, but also what sort of media narrative sprung from the shocking allegations and how all of it only ended up being so much of a blip on Woody's prolific career up until barely two years ago.
+No matter what you thought before or what you think now, or whether any of it urges your beliefs in either direction, the tragedy of a family undone is palpable.
+Here are the most memorable revelations from the first two episodes:

 Blaming Herself